alexwasserman/GeekWeather2/README.md

 GeekWeather 2
 =============

-GeekWeather is a geeklet for [Geektool] that shows the [ForeCast] weather on your desktop.
+GeekWeather is a geeklet for [Geektool] that shows the [DarkSky] weather on your desktop.
 LIGHT is a lighter image for use on darker desktops, DARK is a darker image for use on lighter desktops.
 LAT and LON are the coordinates of the location you want the weather report for.

+[Powered By DarkSky]

 *Requirements*
   - WebKit2Png  ```brew install webkit2png```